Design Your Own Universe: A Physics-Informed Agnostic Method for Enhancing Graph Neural Networks: Experiment

 \subsection{Node Classification on Long range Graph Benchmarks.}

 We test UYGCN and UYGAT over long-range graph benchmarks (LRGBs), namely \texttt{COCO-SP} provided in \cite{dwivedi2022long}.
 The dataset is designed to test whether one GNN model can capture long-range dependency between nodes under the metric of macro F1 score.
 Specifically, the \texttt{COCO-SP} dataset is a node classification dataset based on the MS COCO image dataset \cite{lin2014microsoft} where each superpixel node denotes an image region belonging to a particular class.
 We highlight that, given the dataset contains over 100000 graphs \cite{dwivedi2022long}, our purpose for this analysis is to verify that UYGNNs can capture the long-term dependency between nodes in one graph.
-Therefore, we randomly sample 10 graphs from both datasets and report the average F1 scores.
-We compare UYGCN and UYGAT to the performance of GCN and GAT, and all models are 4 layers deep.
+Therefore, we randomly sample 10 graphs from both datasets and report the average F1 scores {and standard derivations.} We compare UYGCN and UYGAT to the performance of GCN and GAT, and all models are 4 layers deep.
 The results are shown in Figure~\ref{fig:coco_chat}.
 One can find that both UYGCN and UYGAT show superior performance compared to their original counterparts, GCN and GAT, among all selected graphs.
-This suggests that our proposed approach can dramatically increase the model's power of capturing long-term dependency between nodes.
+This suggests that our proposed approach can dramatically increase the model's power of capturing long-term dependency between nodes. {Lastly, we noticed that although, in general, attention-based models like GAT can outperform the original GCN via most classification tasks, when it comes to the tasks that require GNNs to capture the long-term relationship between nodes, UYGAT didn't show significant higher learning accuracy compared to UYGCN and similar observation can be found via the comparison between GCN and GAT.
+We leave the exploration of the effectiveness of the attention mechanism over long-range graph benchmarks in future work.}